 Flight 6: Los Angeles to Austin in Delta A319 (Basic) Economy

-Did you know that all flights from Australia to the US West Coast land before 10am to allow for onward connections throughout North America?
+Did you know that most flights from Australia to the US West Coast land before 10am to allow for onward connections throughout North America?

 There are numerous flights each day between LAX and Austin on the three legacy carriers – Delta, United and American Airlines – as well as Southwest.